Sputnik (news agency): International bans and restrictions

 In March 2016, access to Sputnik's online content was blocked by Turkish authorities, as well as denying the Turkish bureau chief Tural Kerimov access to the country.
 The development was thought to have been in response to comments by the Russian leadership critical of President Recep Tayyip Erdoğan and the Turkish government's record on human rights and freedom of speech.
 The website was unblocked later that same year.
 In 2018, the agency shut down its website in the Kurdish language without mentioning any particular reason for the decision.
-Former employees of Sputnik said that the news agency decided to shut it down at Turkey’s request, as part of both anti-Kurdish political movement and pro-Russian politics of Erdoğan.
+Former employees of Sputnik said that the news agency decided to shut it down at Turkey's request, as part of both anti-Kurdish political movement and pro-Russian politics of Erdoğan.

 In October 2017, Twitter banned both RT and Sputnik from advertising on their social networking service following the conclusions of the U.S. national intelligence report the previous January that both Sputnik and RT had been used as vehicles for Russia's interference in the 2016 US presidential election.
-It prompted a stern response from spokeswoman Maria Zakharova of the Russian Foreign Ministry.
-It said the ban was a "gross violation" by the United States of the guarantees of free speech.
-"Retaliatory measures, naturally, will follow".
+The decision prompted a stern response from spokeswoman Maria Zakharova of the Russian Foreign Ministry, saying the ban was a "gross violation" by the United States of the guarantees of free speech, and that "Retaliatory measures, naturally, will follow".
 In November, Alphabet chairman Eric Schmidt announced that Google will be "deranking" stories from RT and Sputnik in response to "weaponised" content and allegations about election meddling by President Putin's government, provoking claims of censorship from both outlets.

 To reduce the spread of disinformation, Facebook and Google implemented fact-checking tools throughout their platforms.
 In January 2019, Facebook removed 289 pages and 75 accounts that the company said were used by Sputnik for misinformation on Facebook.
 The removed pages posed as independent news sites in eastern Europe and elsewhere but were actually run by employees at Sputnik.
 It was another in a series of actions taken by Facebook against Russian disinformation.
 Along with Chinese and other Russian state media outlets, Twitter attached a "state-affiliated media" label to Sputnik's account.
+The Wikipedia community has deprecated Sputnik as an unreliable source of information.